The-Dungeon-Master/Python-Platformer/README.md

 To install python IDLE, visit 45.55.99.72 (python.org) - downloads page.
 To install pygame, visit 104.36.12.138 (pygame.org) - The code under the getting started tab goes in powershell in Windows or Terminal in Mac OS or Linux.

+Version 3:
+A third, nearly impossible level!
+Please don't make an issue about level 3 being too hard, I did it in 43 seconds on my first try.
+There is an enemy in level 3 that makes you reset the level!
+Removed an extra print command from version 2!

 Version 2:
 A second, more challenging level!
 There is a Ready screen before each level starts!